Feyerabend/bb/workbook/ch02/cuda/HIGHLEV.md

 *Project/Exercise: Explore potential future integrations of hardware and software through the lens of programming languages, frameworks, or newly evolved languages tailored for hardware acceleration, such as CUDA.
-Discuss how these advancements could shape the development of hardware-optimized computing and drive innovation in software-hardware synergy.*
+Discuss how these advancements could shape the development of hardware-optimised computing and drive innovation in software-hardware synergy.*